ORDER YOUR REPEAT MEDICATION

-Alternatively orders can be made by leaving a written prescription request form at the reception desk, or by fax or letter, or email to firstname.lastname@example.org.
+Alternatively, orders can be made by leaving a written prescription request form at the reception desk, by letter, or by clicking the medication request link at the top of this page.

 We are not able for safety reasons to accept medication requests over the phone.